 - Learn the difference between cultural appreciation and cultural appropriation

 - Understand how policies can support instead of alienate marginalized people

 Meet Your Instructor

-Crystal Byrd Farmer is a North Carolina native active in the cohousing and polyamorous communities.
+Crystal Byrd Farmer is the author of The Token: Common Sense Ideas for Increasing Diversity in Your Organization.
+She is a North Carolina native active in the cohousing and polyamorous communities.
 An engineer turned educator, she speaks and writes about ways communities can be more welcoming to people of all kinds of backgrounds.
 Crystal is the website editor for Black & Poly, an organization promoting healthy polyamorous relationships for people of color.
 She serves on the Board of the Foundation for Intentional Community and on the Editorial Review Board of Communities Magazine.
-Her book The Token: Common Sense Ideas for Increasing Diversity in Your Organization was published in late 2020.
 Crystal is passionate about encouraging people to change their perspectives on diversity, relationships, and the world.

 The Online Course Experience

 Each week will feature a 2-hour live class with the course instructor so you can learn in a dynamic setting and get your questions answered directly.
 Get ready for interactive presentations, group discussion, small cohort activities and personalized support.
 Plus, each week there will be bonus sessions with guest speakers and panelists.

 Join participants from around the world who are embarking on creating community for better living and more connection.
 You’ll have opportunities to network with like-minds and develop a network of support to carry your community project forward.
 Welcome to your global community of communities.